gkwaerp/swift-numeric-springing/README.md

 * CGPoint.

 ### Adding support for new types
 To add support for a new type, make the type conform to the `Springable`protocol.
-The `Springable` protocol has 2 required properties which must be provided:
+The `Springable` protocol has 2 requirements:
 * `public var values: [Double]` -- Convert an object of the required type into an array of Doubles, for use internally in the Numeric Spring framework.

 * `public static func from(values: [Double]) -> T` -- Given an array of Doubles, create an object of the required type.